MenB:

 The JCVI also suggested that health professionals should offer vaccines to any individual, regardless of their gender or sexuality, who is regarded as having a similarly elevated risk of STI infection.
 This could include anyone with a recent history of bacterial STI diagnosis or some sex workers.

-In addition to helping to prevent the spread of STIs, a programme of MenB vaccination for gonorrhoea could have other benefits.
+In addition to helping to prevent the spread of STIs, and protecting people against meningococcal disease, a programme of MenB vaccination for gonorrhoea could have other benefits.

 -